Fuzzy dark matter halos with repulsive self-interactions: coherent soliton and halo vortex network with moderate self-coupling: Introduction

-This paper is structured as follows: Sec.~\ref{sec:gppe} gives an overview of the self-interacting FDM model, in the form of coupled Gross-Pitaevskii-Poisson equations (GPPE), with emphasis on the different contributions to the energy functional.
+This paper is structured as follows: Sec.~\ref{sec:gppe} gives an overview of the SFDM model, in the form of coupled Gross-Pitaevskii-Poisson equations (GPPE), with emphasis on the different contributions to the energy functional.
 In Sec.~\ref{sec:analytical} we identify a characteristic self-interaction strength $\Gamma_g$ demarcating the transition from non-interacting to moderately interacting solitons, and recall pertinent points from the analysis of \citep{Indjin2024, Indjin:2025lqs} giving semi-analytical estimates for the interaction-strength-dependent peak density and the core radius, as well as for a characteristic radial oscillation frequency.
 We also provide details on our super-Gaussian fit for the SFDM solitonic density profiles.
-In Sec.~\ref{sec:Numerics} we present out numerical procedure and the merger simulations.
-Sec.~\ref{sec:profiles} discusses our numerical results for the effect of weak to moderate interactions on the resulting equilibrium cored-halo density profiles and their coherence, while Sec.~\ref{sec:energy} discusses their impact on relevant power spectra and vortex network characterization.
-Our findings are summarized in Sec.~\ref{sec:conclusions}.
+In Sec.~\ref{sec:Numerics} we present our numerical procedure and the merger simulations.
+Sec.~\ref{sec:profiles} discusses our numerical results for the effect of weak to moderate interactions on the resulting equilibrium cored-halo density profiles and their coherence, clarifying the manner in which the numerical solution of the GPPE encompasses both "coherent" (condensate) and "incoherent" parts of the system and commenting on the observed central condensate depletion.
+We also compare theoretical predictions for the central density and its oscillation frequency from isolated SFDM solitons to those measured in the halo cores of our simulations, finding good agreement.
+Sec.~\ref{sec:energy} discusses the impact of self interactions on relevant power spectra and vortex network characterization, showing that the outer halos are dominated by quantum pressure and classical kinetic energy in equipartition, making them similar to their $g=0$ counterpart.
+Our findings are summarized and discussed in Sec.~\ref{sec:conclusions}.